 The class makes the following assumptions:

-The class was originally built against the Azure graph API using the msal library, but you can adapt it to use the SDK of any app.
-For our example, I’ve used a generic app with the requests library.
+library, but you can adapt it to use the SDK of any app.
+For our example, I’ve used a generic app with the requests

 Here’s the entire class: